infominer33/infominer33.github.io/index.md

 I *was* offering freelance services on a popular bargain freelance site.
 Now, spend most of my time working to create valuable educational content, and building a broad foundation to earn a living in alignment with cypherpunk ideals.

-You could say that I'm an anarchist who's had a taste of freedom, and am excited about technologies that enable individuals to engage in commerce without participating in corrupted bureaucracies.

-Like cypherpunks who came before me, I believe that cryptography and freedom supporting technologies are the most effective tool for change.
+I'm excited about technologies that enable individuals to engage in commerce without participating in corrupted bureaucracies.
+Like the cypherpunks who paved the way for crypto, I believe that cryptographic — freedom supporting technologies — are among the most effective tools for change.

-Fighting, protests, rallies, festivals, organizations all play their part.
+Wars, protests, rallies, festivals, and organizations all play their part.
 But for me, direct action is the most satisfying course.

-Bitcoin and the protocols it has inspired enable anyone to take positive action — in the direction of what we believe, rather than against what we oppose.
+Bitcoin and related technologies enable anyone to take positive action in the direction of what we believe, rather than against what we oppose.

 ## Contact [**^**](#contents)